daob/Measurement-error-models/chapter1.md

 --- type:NormalExercise lang:r xp:50 skills:7  key:39a225af5a
 ## A first look at the European Social Survey data

-In the European Social Survey round 7  <http://www.europeansocialsurvey.org/data/download.html?r=7>, data have been collected on 28,221 European's health (among many other topics).
+In the [European Social Survey round 7](http://www.europeansocialsurvey.org/data/download.html?r=7), data have been collected on 28,221 European's health (among many other topics).
 I have downloaded and recoded some of these data.
 You have them available in the R prompt as `ess7_health`.

 This dataset has the following variables in it:

 *  dshltgp : DISCUSSED HEALTH, LAST 12 MONTHS: GENERAL PRACTITIONER
 *  dosprt : DO SPORTS OR OTHER PHYSICAL ACTIVITY, HOW MANY OF LAST 7 DAYS
 *  alcfreq : HOW OFTEN DRINK ALCOHOL
 *  etfruit : HOW OFTEN EAT FRUIT, EXCLUDING DRINKING JUICE
 *  eatveg : HOW OFTEN EAT VEGETABLES OR SALAD, EXCLUDING POTATOES
 *  health : SUBJECTIVE GENERAL HEALTH
 *  happy : HOW HAPPY ARE YOU
 *  slprl : SLEEP WAS RESTLESS, HOW OFTEN PAST WEEK
 *  agea : Age
 *  eisced : Education level
 *  brncntr : BORN IN COUNTRY
 *  smoke : Whether person currently smokes (recode of ESS variable CGTSMKE)
 *  BMI : Body mass index (recode of ESS variables HEIGHT and WEIGHT)
 *  health_problems : Number of health problems (recode of ESS variables HLTHPRxx)

+You may want to *copy-paste this list into a text file for future reference*.

-See the link above for the full questionnaire, and the ESS "variables and questions" Appendix (http://www.europeansocialsurvey.org/docs/round7/survey/ESS7_appendix_a7_e03_0.pdf) for a full list of variables and their names and possible values.
+See the link above for the full questionnaire, and the [ESS "variables and questions" Appendix](http://www.europeansocialsurvey.org/docs/round7/survey/ESS7_appendix_a7_e03_0.pdf) for a full list of variables and their names and possible values.

 *** =instructions